Ivan-3101/SpeakEasy/README.md

 # SpeakEasy
 ## An all in one app designed for people with communication disabilities using AI/ML.

-Indian Sign Language Detection and T
+Developed : Live interpretation of Indian Sign Language Detection with text-to-speech support in english and marathi.
+Under Development : Implementing Delay between words, 2 Way communication and an Android App.